devworkerkim/cv-application/README.md

-# CV Project | The Odin Project
+# CV Application | The Odin Project

-This is the repo for the CV project in the javascript course of The Odin Project.
+This is the repo for the CV Application project in the javascript course of The Odin Project.

 ## Things I Learned

-### More Practice With React
+### Working With Classes In React

-### Some Clarity Using Props And State
+I generally like to work with functions, and the examples in the documentation using function components made a whole lot of sense to me.
+But in order to take advantage of lifecycle methods the components need to be written in classes.
+This changed, of course, when React Hooks was released, but I haven't reached that part of the curriculum yet.
+I could have written function components, but I decided to take it upon myself to get comfortable writing in classes.
+Using constructors for props and state is still a bit confusing to me, but I found the more I was coding it out the more comfortable I felt.

 ### Binding `this`